Immunisation information for Aboriginal and Torres Strait Islander people

 Acknowledgement of Country

-An Aboriginal Health Worker works in the Immunisation Team to support vaccination of Aboriginal and Torres Strait Islander People across South Eastern Sydney.
+An Aboriginal Health Worker works in the Immunisation Team to support vaccinations for Aboriginal and Torres Strait Islander People across South Eastern Sydney.
 Our team are committed to improving Aboriginal and Torres Strait Islander health with shared knowledge, care and providing culturally appropriate services.

 The artwork above, completed by Sharon Brown in collaboration with all the staff who work at the South Eastern Sydney Public Health Unit, represents the diversity of people who all meet together to share knowledge and that knowledge flowing out to surrounding communities.
 It was inspired by the Public Health Unit's appreciation for Aboriginal and Torres Strait Islander culture and their hard work and contribution towards improving health, especially for Aboriginal and Torres Strait Islander people.

 Keep our mob protected – get your family vaccinated against the FLU and keep up to date with COVID-19 vaccinations

 Your best protection against serious diseases like COVID-19 and the FLU is to get vaccinated, and you can get both vaccines at the same time.
 Keep our mob safe and get vaccinated at your local doctor, AMS or chemist.
 For more information please talk to your doctor or Aboriginal health worker.

 What is Immunisation and why is it important for you?

 - Immunisation is when you use vaccines, that are safe and helpful way of protecting you against serious and harmful diseases

 - It helps your body to build immunity to fight off and prevent catching serious and harmful diseases

 Why is it important for Aboriginal & Torres Strait Islander people?